Parenting

 90-100 Palisade Ave

-Plots for vegetable growing are available each year for $40 (includes Sgt Anthony Park Neighborhood Association Membership).
+Plots for vegetable growing are available each year for a fee (includes Sgt Anthony Park Neighborhood Association Membership).
 Our Head Gardener for the Community Garden is Norrice Raymaker.
 To find out if there is a plot available or if you would like to become a member and access the garden, please contact [email protected]

 Where’s Waldo Community Garden